 We’ll focus on each one in turn.

 The secret of success lies in going into the formal ‘let’s negotiate’ part fully prepared.
-This can give you an immediate edge but, realistically, will simply prevent you being at a disadvantage from the start.
+This can give you an immediate edge but, realistically, will simply prevent you from being at a disadvantage from the start.
 Its real importance is two-fold:

 You got to know when to hold ’em, know when to fold ’em,